Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 | ``cancellation_reason`` | string | The reason for cancelling the PaymentIntent.
 Possible values: ``duplicate``, ``fraudulent``, ``requested_by_customer``, or ``abandoned``.
 This value is ``null`` if no reason is manually added.|

-## Payment Intent Statuses

 ## Error Handling

 ### Overview

 Stripe signals errors with HTTP statuses.
 The ``2xx`` HTTP responses indicate the API returned a successful response.
-The ``4xx``responses indicate an error occurred and the request could not be completed.
+The ``4xx`` responses indicate an error occurred and the request could not be completed.
 The ``5xx`` responses indicate the request could not complete because of an internal server error.
 This response is less likely to occur.

-The error message always follows a particular JSON structure which includes certains fields in the object: ``code``, ``type``, ``message``, ``param``, and ``doc_url``.
+The error message always follows a particular JSON structure which includes certain fields in the object: ``code``, ``type``, ``message``, ``param``, and ``doc_url``.
 Understanding these fields and the corresponding data within can help decode error messages and correct your requests sooner.

 | Error Type | Description |
 | ---- | ---- |